tpf/tprf-hugo-site/content/contributor-license-agreement.md

 ---
-title: "Contributor License Agreement - The Perl and Raku Foundation"
+title: "Contributor License Agreement"
 url:   "/contributor-license-agreement.html"
 ---
-Contributor License AgreementThis non-exclusive license is designed to serve the Perl community, including contributors to projects of the Perl Foundation ("Foundation"), the open source projects and products the Foundation supports, and the users of these
+This non-exclusive license is designed to serve the Perl community, including contributors to projects of the Perl Foundation ("Foundation"), the open source projects and products the Foundation supports, and the users of these